-But, he says, he didn't believe their conjunction-that Nassua Street ran roughly East-West and the railroad ran roughly North-South and they were roughly parallel.
+But, he says, he didn't believe their conjunction-that Nassau Street ran roughly East-West and the railroad ran roughly North-South and they were roughly parallel.
 This wasn't true according to the "corpus" of his beliefs.
 But it would be if truth-on-a-corpus were closed under entailment in E: relevantists have no beef with conjunction introduction.

 Instead of thinking of the corpus as a unified whole, closed under some nonclassical entailment relation, Lewis thinks of it as broken up or "compartmentalized" into overlapping fragments.
 Different pieces are active in reasoning in different situations, but never all of these at once.
 Triviality is avoided by allowing inferences only when all the premises are in the same fragment.
 Within a fragment, all classical inferences are valid (even Disjunctive Syllogism).
 Having argued that relevance logic is not needed to deal with inconsistent corpora, Lewis suggests that if it is good for anything, it is for preventing damage from potential equivocation:

 We teach logic students to beware of fallacies of equivocation.
-It would not do, for instance, to accept the premise $A \vee B$ because it is true on another disambiguation of A, and then draw the conclusion B. After all, B might be unambiguously false.
+It would not do, for instance, to accept the premise $A \lor B$ because it is true on one disambiguation of A, accept the premise $\sim A$ because it is true on another disambiguation of A, and then draw the conclusion B. After all, B might be unambiguously false.
 The recommended remedy is to make sure that everything is fully disambiguated before one applies the methods of logic.